 You can layer up with a gilet, arm warmers or a lightweight jacket, as we’ll come on to, and all can be stashed in a jersey pocket.

-On that, almost all cycling jerseys will have three rear pockets, and look for a zipped pocket to stash small valuables.
+Almost all cycling jerseys will have three rear pockets, and you should look for a zipped pocket to stash small valuables.

 While many riders take pride in cycling tan lines, sunburn is an uncomfortable addition to a summer ride – and not recommended.

 If your jersey is particularly lightweight, you may still be able to burn through the fabric.
 Some brands offer cycling-specific sun creams, which are designed to last longer without wearing off when sweating.

 So, apply a high SPF suncream and don’t forget to do the same if you’ll be starting the day fully covered and removing layers as it heats up.

 It may seem counterintuitive to add another layer when cycling in hot weather, but bear with us.

 Unlike thermal winter baselayers, a summer baselayer is designed to wick sweat away from your body.
 In theory, this keeps you drier and cooler, making hot days more comfortable.